aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook/release-unmanaged-resources-of-the-workbook/_index.md

 ---
 title: Release Unmanaged Resources of the Workbook with JavaScript via C++
 linktitle: Release Unmanaged Resources of the Workbook
 type: docs
 weight: 310
 url: /javascript-cpp/release-unmanaged-resources-of-the-workbook/
-description: Learn how to release unmanaged resources of Workbook object using Aspose.Cells for JavaScript via C++.
+description: Learn how to release unmanaged resources of the Workbook object using Aspose.Cells for JavaScript via C++.
 ---

 {{% alert color="primary" %}}